qboww/OptimumTech/README.md

 # Optimum Tech

+**Alert: That project was made only to solve given tasks** **Project is not about any patterns, work with DBs, SOLID or Clean Code!!!!**
 **Coursework - OOP.Net - Term 4**

-Program represents functionality of store based on Rozetka model, but without using any dbs and patterns like MVP.
+Program represents functionality of store based on Rozetka model.

 App is written with **WinForms .Net Core and NUnit** for testing.